HenningKlokkeraasen/bball/readme.md

 How to run:
 > node src/server/server.js

+How to view
 - open index.html in a browser

-OR: How to compile and run, automated (on Windows)
+OR: How to compile, run and view, automated (on Windows)
 > run.cmd